XueFuzhao/XueFuzhao.github.io/_pages/about.md

 Personal information
 ------
-Personal Hobbies: basketball, swimming and fitness.
-I also enjoy watching movies and listening to music, although I'm a terrible singer. :)
+Personal Hobbies: basketball, fitness and cooking.
+I also enjoy watching movies and listening to music, although, unfortunately, I'm a terrible singer.
+Fortunately, I think I have a gift for cooking.
+Maybe you can say Fuzhao (Frio) is zero-shot cooking learner. :)
 Another interesting thing is: I have the chance to be Newton's eighteenth generation of students.
 The acadamic family tree is [here](/AcademicFamilyTree.pdf).
 Looking forward to the day!